notescs/notescs.github.io/content/posts/0006-brian-kernighan-algorithm-count-set-bits.md

 tags:
   - "cpp"
   - "python"
+  - "Bit Manipulation"
-  - "bit"
+  - "Difficulty: Easy"
-description: "Count the number of set bits of an integer"
+description: "Count the number of set bits of an integer."
 ---

 Count the number of set bits of an integer.